This is the setup tutorial for the Modern Homepage, which is available exclusively through the Feast Plugin.

 - the modern homepage styling guide offers different styling options, unrelated to the theme styling

-This tutorial makes use of two new blocks we released in June 2020:
+This tutorial makes use of two blocks from Feast:

 - the Simple Recipe Index (FSRI) block, which displays an image+title of your posts